Roman Lucentum, Arab Medina Laqant

 The city that saw me growing every summer for almost 20 years as my parents used to have a flat there; is always nice to return.
-Would not matter if I would return even every year as it is actually the current trend or even more than once as it’s been in the summer of 2017; I do still enjoy it a lot, obviously for the beaches and for the memories that I have for so many years.
-To my personal opinion, the beaches here are by all means the best ones in Spain and even rank higher than many other beaches with a much more fancier name or location as Ipanema or Copacabana in Rio de Janeiro, which are almost one to one to those in Alicante, or Boracay in the Philippines and Belize.
-Only missing are more palms, as for buildings and architecture is the same.
+Would not matter if I would return even every year as it is actually the current trend or even more than once; I do still enjoy it a lot, obviously for the beaches and for the memories that I have for so many years.
+To my personal opinion, the beaches here are by all means the best ones in Spain and even rank higher than many other beaches with a much more fancier name or location as Ipanema or Copacabana in Rio de Janeiro, which are almost one to one to those you see in Alicante, or Boracay in the Philippines and Belize.
+Only missing are more palms, as for buildings and architecture, it is the same.

 But something that won’t change is the weather.
 Humid and hot during the long summer, mild during the short winter months.
 If heading more to the north direction to Catalonia, the sea water turns colder; heading southwards direction of Andalusia, and the weather gets warmer.
 Alicante lies just in the middle, and benefits from this.

 In the list below for what to see and do in Alicante I have also included some of the nearby villages which personally, are a must do should you be staying for longer than 2 days.
 As many people do and stay 1 or 2 weeks on holidays, it is something they all include in their plans and they clearly do well.
 Those places are very easy to reach, in short time and very cost efficient public transportation.
 Of course there are many more villages not along the coast precisely but towards the interior, very historical with strong Moorish influence and architecture, and even that I have been in pretty much all of them over the many years holidaying here, I could write and write on each of them which is not the appropriate case now.
 The list below concentrates mostly on the must visit coastal villages.